 La Folie LuCé

 Who: Loïc Terquem, a native Parisian.
-After a short year of training and a few weeks of internship at Mathieu Vallée (Château Yvonne) in 2009, Loïc had the opportunity to take-over 1 ha of vines from a winemaker who was retiring and started making his first wines.
+Following a desire for a change in lifestyle, a year of training and a few weeks of internship at Mathieu Vallée (Château Yvonne) in 2009, Loïc had the opportunity to take over 1 ha of vines from a winemaker who was retiring and started making his first wines.

 Where: Dampierre sur Loire is located 2 km east of Saumur, along the Loire, between Tours and Angers.
 In 2009, Loïc moved his family from Paris, where he worked in IT management, to the Loire, to pursue his dream to make wine.